SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 ## Swish m-commerce Redirect

-> Swish is an one-phase payment method supported by the major Swedish banks.
+> Swish is an one-phase payment instrument supported by the major Swedish banks.
 In the redirect m-commerce scenario, Swedbank Pay performs a payment that the payer confirms directly through the Swish mobile app.